iamdcj/javascripts/core/scope/scope-levels/global/README.md

 #### Block

-If top-level application code declared using `let` or `const` is wrapped within a block then it is shielded from potential global scope collisions;
+If top-level application code declared using `let` or `const` is wrapped within a block, then it is shielded from potential global scope collisions;

 ```
 {